beugi19/Capital-Bikeshare/README.md

 ## Technical details

 The programming language used was Python 3.7.7 64-bit.
-The following packages were used: pandas, numpy, seaborn, matplotlib.pyplot, scikit-learn, statsmodels, plotly, datetime, holidays, flask.
+The following packages were used: pandas, numpy, seaborn, matplotlib.pyplot, scikit-learn, statsmodels, plotly, datetime, holidays, flask, prophet.

 ## First part: data from 2011-12 (bike1.iypnb)